Micrurus mipartitus

-Micrurus mipartitus (red-tailed coral snake or many-banded coral snake) is a species of coral snake in the family Elapidae.
+Micrurus mipartitus, also known commonly as the red-tailed coral snake, the many-banded coral snake, and rabo de ají in local Spanish, is a species of venomous snake in the family Elapidae.
 The species is native to Central America and northern South America.
 The red-tailed coral snake is common in agricultural areas in Colombia.
 Its highly neurotoxic venom is known to cause seizures in its prey by activating nerve proteins responsible for seizures within it.

 Subspecies

-Five subspecies are recognized as being valid.
+Five subspecies are recognized as being valid, including the nominotypical subspecies.